HuilinNi15/Nexi_NFC-Scanner/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
-  This project aims to crack credit cards by reading their NFCs (with a NFCs reader) to get the valuable information they have stored in there.
+  With this project we aime to crack credit cards by reading their NFCs (with a NFCs reader) to get the valuable information they have stored in there in.
 </p>